st-korn/KornToDoList/README.md

     {
         "_id" : ObjectId // unique object identifier
-        "email" : string // username in format "user@domain.net" for registred users or "IP@YYYY-MM-DD-hh-mm-ss:YYYY-MM-DD" for anonymous user.
+        "email" : string // username in format "user@domain.net" for registred users or "IP@YYYY-MM-DD-hh-mm-ss" for anonymous user.
         "list" : string // list name in format: "YYYY-MM-DD" "text" : string // tasks title, for example "Peter - send invoice" "section" : string // the importance and urgency of the task: ["iu","in","nu","nn","ib"]